 Hygiene Protocol for Reptile Keepers & Breeders

-Whether you only have two reptiles, or a collection of two hundred, maintaining proper hygiene practices is essential for any reptile keeper/breeder in ensuring optimal health and preventing illness for your animals.
+Whether you only have two reptiles, or a collection of two hundred, maintaining proper hygiene practices is essential for any reptile keeper or breeder that wants to ensure optimal health and prevent illness for their animals.

 Good hygiene is not optional — it is a fundamental part of ethical reptile keeping and it is our sole responsibly to ensure our reptiles are free from discomfort, distress, and disease.